splunk/splunk-connect-for-syslog/docs/sources/HPe/index.md

 ### Filter type

-for NONE CEF messages Partial MSG Parse: This filter parses message content for events with program values of authmgr, sapd, stm, wms that use the aruba message format.
-Additional "os:nix" logs for generic services such as dnsmasq will follow the os:nix rules
+Partial MSG Parse for BSD-style (non-CEF) messages: This filter parses message content for events with program values of authmgr, sapd, stm, wms that use the traditional aruba (BSD) message format.
+Additional `os:nix` logs for generic services such as dnsmasq will follow the `os:nix` rules.

 ### Options